sfegan/utm/README.md

     * `UTM_ZONE_1` to `UTM_ZONE_60`: Specific UTM zones (zone 1 covers -180° to -174°, zone 60 covers 174° to 180°).
     * `UPS_NORTH`: Polar Stereographic projection for the North Pole.
     * `UPS_SOUTH`: Polar Stereographic projection for the South Pole.
     * `GRID_AUTO`: Automatically selects the appropriate grid zone and projection based on latitude and longitude.
 For latitudes ≥84° or <-80°, selects UPS; otherwise selects the appropriate UTM zone (1-60) based on longitude, with special handling for Norway and Svalbard.
+This is the recommended setting to convert geographic coordinates to the grid in conformance to DMATM 8358.2.
     * `UTM_ZONE_AUTO`: Automatically selects the appropriate UTM zone (1-60) based on longitude alone, ignoring latitude.
 With this option the polar regions are mapped onto the various UTM zones.
+This option is primarily intended for internal use but can be selected by the user if desired.

 - `Hemisphere`: Enumerates hemisphere options:
     * `HEMI_NORTH`: Northern Hemisphere.